3manuel0/gamelib/README.md

-### A javascript api for linking raylib compiled to webassembly using clang
+### A javascript script for linking raylib functions in wasm to display in the html canvas